SmokinCaterpillar/pypet/doc/source/index.rst

     *pypet* works under 0.13.x but not all features are fully supported.
     For instance, these upcasting issues may prevent you from storing Trajectories containing ArrayParameters to disk.
-    This unwanted upcastings did not happen in previous pandas versions and will be, or more precisely, have already been removed in the next pandas version.
+    These unwanted upcastings did not happen in previous pandas versions and will be, or more precisely, have already been removed in the next pandas version.
     So please up or downgrade your pandas distribution if your current installation is 0.13.x.